VSC312/Electricity-bills/README.md

 # **Customer Churn Prediction**
 ## **Overview**

 This project focuses on predicting customer churn for a bank using machine learning techniques.
 The objective is to identify which clients are likely to leave the bank, enabling proactive measures to retain valuable customers.
-The project involves exploratory data analysis (EDA), data preprocessing, feature engineering, model training, and evaluation.
+The project involves exploratory data analysis (EDA), data preprocessing, feature engineering, model training, and evaluation.[Dataset Link](https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling/data)

 ## **Project Structure**